 The sponsoring system that Amway uses is a hit or miss.
 You could have tons of business acumen and insight on running a business, but your sponsor and others upline will always be your upline and will always profit on your efforts - simply because they were there first.
 In many cases, a sponsor has nothing to offer a downline.
 They are in no way shape or form able to advise or give sound business advice.
 But as long as they are in the business, they get to profit from your efforts.
 Does that sound fair to you?

 Tenured upline may also sell business support materials such as voicemail, websites, books, cds, and seminars.
 None of these materials have been proven to be effective in assisting IBOs in building a business.
 In fact, some of the biggest crown ambassador types built their Amway businesses before these materials existed.
 But because they were there first, they now claim to have the expertise on how to build a successful Amway business.
-Based on some numbers that Amway has provided, we can conclude that less than 1 in 240 IBOs ever reach platinum and out of those who reach platinum, less than 1% ever reach diamond.
+Based on some numbers that Amway has provided, we can conclude that about 1 in 400 IBOs ever reach platinum (source: Amway.com) and out of those who reach platinum, less than 1% ever reach diamond.
 Not much evidence that the system works.
 Yes, I acknowledge that some people don't follow the system, but out of these ones who do follow the system, the success rate is still miserably low.
 If the system is so diffcult to follow and succeed, is it fair for IBOs to have to keep paying for a system that will not help them?

 All of the above are reasons a new IBO has the deck stacked unfairly against them.
 Yes, some IBOs can overcome overwhelming challenges and succeed, but they are few and far between.
 Is this business set up in a fair manner?
 I say no.